appacademy/graduated-job_seeker-program/pairboarding-problems/w3d2-a.md

 # Question \#1
 ## Silly Sum

 Write a method, `sillySum`, that takes in a sequence of digits as a string and returns the sum of all digits that match the **_next_** digit in the list.
-The list is "circular", so the digit after the last digit is the **first* digit in the list.
+The list is "circular", so the digit after the last digit is the *first* digit in the list.

 **Examples:**

 - `1122` produces a sum of `3` (`1` + `2`) because the first digit (`1`) matches the second digit and the third digit (`2`) matches the fourth digit.
-- `1111` produces `4` because each digit (all `1`) matches the fourth digit.
+- `1111` produces `4` because each digit (all `1`) matches the next digit.
 - `1234` produces `0` because no digit matches the next.
 - `91212129` produces `9` because the only digit that matches the next one is the last digit, `9`.